 Enabling this logic in FeedbackFive is simple.
 Just select your drop-down options, save your settings and get back to what you were doing.
 Once enabled, FeedbackFive will never send another review solicitation to buyers that meet your defined criteria.

 Even better, FeedbackFive keeps track of all orders that were excluded from solicitation.
 Just hop over to the “My Orders” tab and filter for “excluded” orders.
-Within seconds, you’ll have a full list of customers that did not receive a review solicitation from you.
+Within seconds, you’ll have a full list of orders that did not receive a review solicitation from you.

 And, for those customers that somehow fall outside of your exclusion rules, you can always manually exclude any order from solicitation.